Meet Our Pre-Published Authors

 Every chance she got, Jill danced on her roller skates and in her cowboy boots.
 She appeared on several TV shows, as well as in a Top 10 Country Music video.
 All this, without the ability to hear the music well.

 In 2017, Jill gave up the 9-to-whenever-o’clock life to concentrate on writing.
-Her first middle grade book, THE MAGNIFICENT ROLLING ROXIE, won a Rising Kite Award from SCBWI in 2020.
+Her first middle grade book, THE MAGNIFICENT ROLLING ROXIE, won a Rising Kite Award from the Society of Children’s Book Writers and Illustrators (SCBWI) in 2020.
+Her second middle grade book, FAKE FRIEND FIASCO, won a Silver Florida Writers Association (FWA) Royal Palm Award for an unpublished children’s book in 2023.

-When she's not writing, Jill still dances on her skates.
-She also raises butterflies in her Florida garden and feeds two bunnies who visit every day.
-Jill is a member of SCBWI and the Central Park Dance Skaters Association.
-She’s represented by Joyce Sweeney.
+When she's not writing, Jill dances on her roller skates and raises butterflies in her Florida garden.
+She’s a member of SCBWI, FWA, and the Central Park Dance Skaters Association.
+Joyce Sweeney is her agent.

 Mindy Alyse Weiss